Psy.D. in School Psychology

 Admission Requirements and Information

-Applications for admission to the five year program should be submitted no later than February 15.
-Applications received after that date will be considered on a space-available basis only.
-Should an individual not yet be qualified for the Psy.D.
-Program, that application will automatically be reviewed for the M.A. plus certification program.
+Applications for admission to the five-year program should be submitted no later than February 15.
+Should an individual not yet be qualified for the Psy.D. program, that application will automatically be reviewed for the M.A. plus certification program.

 Applicants to the program must submit:

 - A completed online application form through the psychology common application, PsyCAS.
 The Apply Now page will direct you to the PsyCAS site.